 Scoro is a cloud-based ERP software for small business organizations and midsize businesses that simplifies processes and offers useful features for collaboration, tracking, CRM, finance, etc. It serves organizations in a variety of industries including advertising, IT, and consulting.

 Scoro is a feature-rich ERP software but what really sets it apart from the rest is its control hub that displays the most important data such as account info, key performance metrics, and tasks.
 With this software, you can see all tasks in real-time to stay on top of business performance.
 Scoro provides strong security features meaning that only relevant employees will see and work on a particular project.
 The software’s project management has features such as budget allocation, configurable progress statuses, comments and files, planning tasks and meetings, and managing invoices all of which save time.

 Scoro is one of the best ERP software examples when it comes to CRM.
 It provides a single-page overview of all the important details about the contacts.
 You can filter based on categories, latest activities, location, and so on to get a complete overview of the sales funnel and closing probability.
 Scoro’s financial management tool automates finance-related tasks, tracks purchases and costs, enables you to compare budget plans against real revenue, and more.
-The dashboard displays the KPIs, conversions, and actionable items.
+Thanks to the platform’s dashboard software, you can view the KPIs, conversions, and actionable items.
 You can find information about the billable and non-billable hours, unassigned and delegated tasks, missed deadlines, completed tasks, and more.

 Scoro is one of the ERP software systems that offer multiple pricing plans.
 The Essential subscription is perfect for smaller teams and its monthly price is $26 per user.
 There are also two Working Hub subscription plans designed for creative and professional services: Work Hub Premium which costs $42 per user per month and Work Hub Ultimate that comes in at a monthly price of $56 per user.